Resources

 Slang Dictionary – Analyse young people’s Japanese and net lingo.

-Medical Terms – Pdf list of technical medical terminology for easy reference.
+Medical Terms – pdf list of technical medical terminology for easy reference.
 (Mirror)

 Kotowaza – Search for proverbs and sayings.